josefglatz/sync-feusers-username-to-email/Documentation/Introduction/Index.rst

 What does it do?
 ================

+.. rst-class:: bignums-xxl

-This extension implements helpers to keep the field `email` in sync with the field `username` for website user records in the TYPO3 backend.
+#.
+This extension implements helpers to keep the field `email` in sync with the
+   field `username` for website user records in the TYPO3 backend.

+#.
+In addition to that a command :bash:`fe_users:sync-username-to-email` is added
+   and can be executed anytime with the :ref:`TYPO3 CLI <t3coreapi:cli-mode>` to update all `fe_users` records.

 **Best practices from the scratch**